West Is West (2010 film): Plot

 When Tanvir explains to Sajid he will not tolerate any trouble, he is abruptly told to "fuck off".
-Sajid is taken to the local school for enrolment where he meets spiritual teacher Pir Naseem and local boy Zaid who Sajid loathes at first, and refuses to enroll.
+Sajid is taken to the local school for enrolment where he meets spiritual teacher Pir Naseem and local boy Zaid who Sajid loathes at first and refuses to enroll.
 Zaid, who can speak basic English, advises him, and the two become firm friends.
 Zaid teaches him Pakistani culture, and Pir Naseem promises George he will discipline his son when he misbehaves.
 Sajid gradually appreciates his culture and new surroundings which pleases George, except he is slightly jealous of the bond between his son and Pir Naseem.
 Eventually Sajid discovers Neelam, a Pakistani woman born in Rochdale, close to Maneer’s family home of Salford and who bears a striking resemblance to Maneer's favourite singer Nana Mouskouri.
 Like Maneer, she is also looking for a spouse in Pakistan and, with her approval, Sajid plans a meeting between the pair.

 Meanwhile, upon discovering George has withdrawn the family savings, Ella travels to Pakistan with her best friend Annie in tow.
-She is furious to discover her husband is building a house for his family there, and plans to take Sajid back to England with her, but he refuses to leave.
+She is furious to discover her husband is building a house for his family there and plans to take Sajid back to England with her, but he refuses to leave.
 During her stay, Ella fights with Basheera and her daughters, and refuses to give them access to the new house, but upon realising how alike they are the two women put their differences aside.
 Maneer and Neelam soon marry, and George for the first time in years begins to appreciate Ella as a wife who stood by him during hard times.
-The film ends with George and his England-based family returning home and Sajid finally proud of his Asian background, whilst George's chippy now serves Pakistani-style kebabs.
+The film ends with George and his England-based family returning home and Sajid finally proud of his Asian background, whilst George's chippy now serves Pakistani-style kebabs referred to as "The Charlotte Rampling special".